SSWConsulting/SSW.Rules.Content/rules/controls-do-you-include-the-number-of-results-in-comboboxes/rule.md

  }
 ```

-4. **JavaScript**
-   Use JavaScript to change the combo-box's behavior.
+4. **JavaScript** - Use JavaScript to change the combo-box's behavior.
+Example:

 ```
 // resize the drop-down list